miklevin/MikeLev.in/_posts/2023-04-22-designing-yamlesque-post-generator-api.md

 headline: My Journey to Create a More Efficient and Elegant Blogging System
 description: I'm amazed by how things just work.
 I'm using 80-hyphens as a parser token to make my front-matter handling more slicey and yaml-like.
 I've written a powerful function called chop_chop that takes a file path and returns a tuple with 3 positions.
 Occasionally I'll do one-off's in Jupyter Notebooks.
 I'm excited to see the results of my work and hope you will be too.
 keywords: YAML, 80-hyphens, Parser, Chopper Token, Text-file, AI-writing, Jupyter Notebook, SQLite Database, Defaultdicts, Lambdas, Key-Value, Efficient, Elegant, Powerful, Function, Chop_chop, File Path, Tuple, Dictionary, String, Jekyll-like, Defensive, Parsing, Front-Matter, Journaling, AI Writing, Coding
-categories: coding, jupyter notebook, journaling, yaml
+categories: coding, yaml, jupyter notebook, journaling
 permalink: /blog/designing-yamlesque-post-generator-api/
 layout: post
 ---